Essential Estate Planning: Avoiding Common Mistakes

 1. Your Will Does Not Control Your Entire Estate

-One of the biggest misunderstandings many people have about estate planning is that not everything goes by the direction of your will.
-Your home and your brokerage account investments flow by what is in your will, but your retirement accounts, life insurance and annuities will pass directly to the named beneficiaries outside of the court-supervised probate process.
-It's very important to ensure that your will, trust documents, and all beneficiary forms are consistent with each other.
+One of the biggest misunderstandings about estate planning is that not everything goes by the direction of your will.
+Your home and brokerage account investments flow according to your will.
+However, retirement accounts, life insurance, and annuities pass directly to the named beneficiaries outside of the court-supervised probate process.
+It’s vital to ensure that your will, trust documents, and all beneficiary forms are consistent with each other.

 2. Naming a Minor as a Direct Beneficiary